Grades K–6 Program

 Before School Care

 Your day starts early.
 Take care of business while your child is cared for in a carefully designed environment that sparks curiosity and inspires their passion for learning and creating throughout the day ahead.
-Our research-driven morning program allows your child moments of mindfulness, academic enrichment, and play.
+Our research-driven morning program allows your child moments of connection, academic enrichment, and play.

 After School Care

 After formal classes, students are provided with an opportunity to digest the happenings of their day and re-charge their batteries.
-As they engage in structured play, they nourish their social relationships and learn problem-solving skills while indulging their creativity and imagination.
+As they engage in both structured and unstructured play, they nourish their social relationships and learn problem-solving skills while indulging their creativity and imagination.
 Pick them up after your workday confident that your child has been cared for by the professionals you know and trust!

 2023–2024 Child Care Program Fees